Building Loan Program

 - Congregations repairing or renovating an existing facility that does not require substantial construction are offered a 15-year amortization.

-- Congregations constructing new facilities or expanding existing facilities that requires substantial construction, especially to make facilities more accessible are offered a 20-year amortization.
+- Congregations constructing new facilities or expanding existing facilities that require substantial construction, especially to make facilities more accessible are offered a 20-year amortization.

 - Membership Growth Plan.
 Submit a loan application that includes a detailed membership growth plan.

 - Capital Campaign.
 Complete a capital campaign in which total financial commitments are equal to at least three times the congregational financial commitments (pledges) to the most recent annual budget drive.

 - Debt Service.
 Keep total annual debt service within twenty-five-percent of the annual operating budget in the financial projections of each future year.